Effect of Pressure and Oxygen-Isotope Substitution on Density-Wave Transitions in La$_4$Ni$_3$O$_{10}$: Ambient Pressure Studies of pristine

-To understand the spectra in Fig.~\ref{fig:Ambient-pressure_muons}~(c) and (d), we have calculated the muon stopping site in La$_4$Ni$_3$O$_{10}$, identifying three distinct sites, given in Table~\ref{table:muonSites}.
-Although these three sites have a range of energies, all three could be occupied and show negligible displacement of the surrounding lattice, suggesting the muon is likely to be a faithful probe of the system.
-Each site sits in a different layer of the material, close to the Ni trilayer structure, as shown in Fig.~\ref{fig:muon_sites}~(a).
-All three muon sites are between 0.8 and 1~\AA\ from the nearest O atom, as is often found.
-The lowest energy site sits in the La plane, the highest energy site sits in the plane with the inner Ni layer, and the middle energy site sits in a plane between the other two sites.
+To understand the $\mu$SR data collected at ambient pressure, muon stopping site calculations were performed.
+Three distinct sites, listed in Table~\ref{table:muonSites}, were identified.
+Although these sites span a range of energies, all are likely to be occupied and show negligible displacement of the surrounding lattice, suggesting that the muon acts as a faithful probe of the system.
+Each site is located in a different layer of the material, near the Ni trilayer structure, as illustrated in Fig.~\ref{fig:muon_sites}~(a).
+All three muon sites lie between 0.8 and 1~\AA\ from the nearest O atom, as is often found.
+The lowest-energy site is located in the La plane, the highest-energy site in the plane containing the inner Ni layer, and the intermediate-energy site lies in a plane between the other two.